rtdany10/Task-List/README.md

 # Tasks
+Almost all tasks requires installation of ERPNext and understanding its basic working.
+And these tasks are to be implemented on ERPNext.
+Email me in case you need any clarification.
 1. SSO implementation for Askbot Using Frappe
 2. SSO implementation for Matrix Using Frappe
 3. SSO implementation for Loomio Using Frappe